ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### Using PPXs

-Similarly to preprocessors for the text source code, OCaml's compiler provide the `-ppx` option to run a PPX during the compilation phase.
+Similarly to preprocessors for the text source code, OCaml's compiler provides the `-ppx` option to run a PPX during the compilation phase.
 The PPX will read the Parsetree from a file, where the marshalled value has been dumped, and output the rewritten Parsetree the same way.